kerryoo/CodeSamples/README.md

 Boid and flockcontroller implement the boid algorithm to create a flocking mentality between AI so certain types of zombies form groups.

+In the ViViD Data Processing Folder you will find the following:

+UserData: Contains listeners for game start, level completed, death, and using special abilities event.
+When the level begins, the player's current position and timestamp relative to the level start time is recorded every ten seconds.
+On completion of the level, a file containing those positions, the amount of time the player took to complete the level, and the amount of times the player died and used his or her special ability is uploaded to a MySQL database.
+There is also a PHP file that contributes to this functionality called playerdata.

+Register/Login: Sends a query through their respective php files to the MySQL database containing registered users  to either register or log in a player.